How to Sell Insurance to Millennials (7 Tactics for the Next Ten Years)

 A great customer experience starts with showing up in search.

 In a moment of need, 87% of consumers turn to search engines first, according to Think With Google.

 Consumers are also twice as likely to use a search engine to help solve their problem versus a phone call, visiting a store or even social media.

 The fact is, when people have a problem, they seek answer through search engines.

 Independent insurance agents must show up in search.

-This is why TrustedChoice.com has focused so much energy referral generation activity on search engine optimization (SEO), (Click here to learn more about TrustedChoice.com referrals), and why content marketing and SEO are huge sections with Agency Nation University.
+This is why TrustedChoice.com has focused so much energy referral generation activity on search engine optimization (SEO), (Click here to learn more about TrustedChoice.com referrals), and why content marketing and SEO are a big focus in our training series.